zehreken/simple-blog-generator/posts/2010-02-23-fuzzy-logic-essentials.md

 updated = "2020-09-26"
 tags = "#artificial-intelligence"
 markdown = """
 **We** said, in fuzzy logic, an element can **partially** belong to a set, a fuzzy set, unlike in traditional logic.
 Let’s see how.
-In the application below there are ten black circles and a green circle.
+In the application below, there are ten black circles and a green circle.
 Let’s assume they are some kind of living creatures, maybe bacterias, and the green one eats the black ones to survive.
-The question is, how it decides which black one to eat.
-The green bacteria or circle or thing, whatever you call, only minds the distance and size of the black bacterias, and it likes the close and midsized ones.
-So, we have two **fuzzy variables**, first one is closeness and second one is midsized-ness, thereby we have two **fuzzy sets**, closeness and midsized-ness fuzzy sets.
+The question is, how does it decide which black one to eat?
+The green bacteria or circle or thing, whatever you call, only minds the distance and size of the black bacterias, and it likes the ones that are close and midsized.
+So, we have two **fuzzy variables** here, first one is closeness and second one is midsized-ness, thereby we have two **fuzzy sets**, closeness and midsized-ness fuzzy sets.
 This is one of the main characteristics of fuzzy logic, we can express **numerical values as linguistic values**, e.g. very close, not so close...

 ![fuzzy chart](/assets/2010/fuzzy_logic_essentials_chart.jpg)
-###### Membership degrees to the closeness fuzzy set for black bacterias
+<sup>**Membership degrees to the closeness fuzzy set for black bacterias**</sup>

 The graph above shows the **degrees of membership** of the black ones to the closeness fuzzy set according to their distance to the green one.
-As you see, the closest one has the highest degree of membership and the farmost one has the lowest.
+As you see, the closest one has the highest degree of membership and the farthest one has the lowest.

 <pre class="prettyprint linenums">
 private function calculateDistance():void